Kelly Hoppen

 Kelly Elaine Hoppen (born 28 July 1959) is a South African-born British interior designer, author, and proprietor of Kelly Hoppen Interiors.

 From 2013 to 2015, she was a "Dragon" on BBC Two's Dragons' Den.

-Family
+Early life

 Kelly Hoppen was born on 28 July 1959 in Cape Town, South Africa.
 Her mother Stephanie Hoppen (née Shub) is of Estonian-Jewish ancestry and her father Seymour Hoppen who was a member of the Weinstock family from Dublin, is of Irish-Jewish ancestry.
 When Hoppen was two, her family relocated to London.
 Hoppen briefly returned to South Africa when her father died.
 During her return to South Africa, she played in a rock band and was arrested and imprisoned for violating apartheid laws by mixing with black musicians.